What is defamation of character?

-Defamation is the act of making untrue statements about another which damages his or her reputation
+Defamation is the act of making untrue statements about another that damages his or her reputation

 • Libel: Defamatory statements printed or broadcast over media